! Why did I expect you to do this? This one simple thing? It's like I'm talking to a monkey!"

 At which point the Straight Man, having manfully endured more punishment

-than any sane person could endure, exasperatedly yells "Stop Helping Me!
+than any sane person could endure, exasperatedly yells "Did You Think I Can't Feel?

-!", "Quit it!" or even "You're making things worse!".
-These words may seem tame, but they will cut the Ditz deeper than a dozen Hannibal Lectures
+", "Quit it!" or even "You're making things worse!".
+These words may seem tame, but they will cut the Ditz deeper than a dozen hurtful speeches

 .
-Of course, they may well use a Precision F-Strike
+They may well use a Precision F-Strike

 with exactly what they think of the ditz, which would hurt anyone.